ronish0110/password-manager/README.md

 🗃️ Add, view, update, delete, and search saved passwords

-👤 Edit your own password (changing username not available yet)
+👤 Edit your own username and password

 💡 Works entirely in the terminal